 There are over 600 million people in the world who identify as Evangelical Christians, and the United States is home to the world’s largest Evangelical population.
 According to Pew Research Center, about 70% of Americans are Christians and about 25% of American Christians are Evangelicals.
-Although the beliefs of each Evangelical church and individual adherent vary, Evangelicals generally believe that recovery from drug or alcohol addiction is possible through rehab and other medically and spiritually healing processes.
+When an Evangelical Christian falls victim to drug and alcohol addiction, faith-based rehab may be the solution.

 Evangelicals are Protestants who adhere to a Christian movement that emphasizes personal conversion and evangelization, or preaching the Gospel.
 For Evangelicals, salvation comes through being “born again” in the Holy Spirit and having a relationship with God.
-According to Evangelical doctrine, this relationship transforms believers into new men and women who repent from sin, resist temptation, and exhibit holiness in their daily lives.
+According to Evangelical doctrine, this relationship transforms believers into new people who repent from sin, resist temptation, and exhibit holiness in their daily lives.

 Since Evangelical Christianity encompasses many Christian denominations, there is diversity of thought within the Evangelical movement about addiction to drugs, alcohol, and behaviors like gambling or watching pornography.
 Some Evangelicals say that addiction is a sin, others say it is a disease, and others say it represents a trial from God.
-Nevertheless, almost all Evangelicals agree that faith in Jesus Christ is the answer to overcoming an addiction disorder.
+Nevertheless, almost all Evangelicals agree that faith in Jesus Christ is the answer to overcoming a substance use disorder (SUD).
 In response to a person who asked him about overcoming addiction, the famous Evangelical preacher Billy Graham had a message of hope: “God has not abandoned you, and the most important step you can take is to turn to Him and ask Jesus Christ to come into your life.”

 The Evangelical message is all about transformation and a better tomorrow.
 With help from God, family, and the church, Evangelical Christians who struggle with addiction can find inspiration in their faith to live a better life.
 For many Evangelicals, being “born again” and building a relationship with God will coincide with achieving life-long freedom from drugs and alcohol.